 How to Bring Your Food Waste to the Market

-Acceptable food scraps and organic materials can be collected in covered plastic containers, paper or plastic bags.
-Please keep in mind that plastic bags are NOT recyclable and ends up in the trash.
-We recommend rinsing plastic containers holding the food waste within each use and lining the bottom with shredded newspapers for odor control.
-Another tip in controlling odors over the week is to consider storing your food scraps contained in either a sealed bag or plastic container in the freezer or refrigerator.
+Acceptable food scraps and organic materials can be collected in covered plastic containers, paper/plastic bags.
+Please keep in mind that plastic bags are NOT recyclable in the District.
+We recommend rinsing plastic containers holding the food waste between uses and lining the bottom with shredded newspapers for odor control.
+Another tip for controlling odors is to store food scraps in the freezer or refrigerator.

-No. Commercial food scraps are not accepted as the program is available strictly to District residents.
+Commercial food scraps are not accepted.
 Businesses should contact a local hauler who can handle commercial organic waste.